justjk/cowin-checker/README.md

 **Cowin Checker** is a utility that allows you to check the status of available vaccination center in multiple districts of your choice at the same time.
 You can also filter based on age and get centers with availability that support your age group.
 Utility searches for dates upto 28 days from current date for availability.

+The utility sends notification to a Telegram channel using a Telegram Bot if there is availability.

-On Ubuntu machines, you get a desktop notification if there is availability.
+On Ubuntu desktops, you get a desktop notification if there is availability.
 List of locations are available as csv file.

 ## License
   - This utility is released under [MIT License](./LICENSE)